bilbof/clubhouse-zendesk/README.md

 This contains an **unofficial** Clubhouse integration with Zendesk, that you can add to your own Zendesk instances.
 This app was developed by a third party and is not associated with Clubhouse (other than using their API).

+You can install the app into your Zendesk from the [Zendesk Apps Marketplace](https://www.zendesk.com/apps/support/clubhouseio).

 This app was built using Zendesk's [App Scaffold](https://github.com/zendesk/app_scaffold).

 ## Screenshots